 After meeting Bracken our horny and insatiable kangaroo, and feeding the beautiful king parrots here at Kingbilli, we knew we were in the perfect place to become acquainted with native Australian wildlife in ways that most people – even Australians – don’t have a chance to.
 Such are the benefits of living on a property with a Wildlife Refuge & Rehabilitation centre.
+The one creature we hadn’t met thus far, was a wombat.

 A wombat is once such specimen of Australian wildlife that many people don’t have a chance to become acquainted with, other than to have the misfortune to see strewn on the pavement as road kill or even to send to wombat-heaven themselves with their speedy cars.